benNthen/aws-ai-image-recognition/README.md

 ### Understanding how the data is retrieved
 -----------

-When the program sends the picture file from the images folder as data to the AWS API, the resulting data returned actually looks like this:
+When the program sends the picture file(for example `bike.jpg`) from the images folder as data to the AWS API, the resulting data returned actually looks like this:

 ```python
 {'Labels': [